- Phone: (610)-776-7301

 Continuing to pursue excellence in education, the board and administration decided to enter into the accreditation process.
 This was a huge undertaking but proved to be a significant step in the school’s path toward growth and improvement.
 After a lengthy self-study process, the elementary division of the school was visited by a joint team from The Middle States Association of Colleges and Schools and The Association of Christian Schools International (ACSI).
 LCA received full accreditation in 1983 and was the first elementary school, public or Christian, to receive this recognition in the Middle States region.
 This was a major accomplishment for a small school.
 At the time of the visit there were 111 students in the elementary division and 90 in the secondary.

 In 1988, following three years of careful planning, four local Christian elementary schools decided to form a joint area Christian high school.
 The high school division of LCA dissolved and was reorganized as part of Lehigh Valley Christian High School.
-LCA was now a preschool through eighth grade school.
+LCA became a preschool through eighth grade school.
 At this time, the students of LCA were attending classes at Cedar Crest Bible Fellowship Church and Christ Methodist Church.
 Trinity Baptist Church withdrew as a governing church and Cedar Crest Bible Fellowship Church was added to the governing board.

 Lehigh Christian Academy is the oldest Christian school in the Lehigh Valley.
 Although enrollment is a challenge in the changing economic climate, LCA has continued to improve all aspects of its academic programs and seeks to succeed in its mission and enable our students to become an influence for Christ in our community.
 It is the prayer of LCA’s board and staff that the school will continue to function effectively as a Christian testimony in the community as long as the Lord allows.